utdata/icj-cli-tools/lectures/git/git-clone.md

 ### Get your own repo right

-* Got back to your own repo in VS Code and do `git pull origin master`.
+* Go back to your own repo in VS Code and do `git pull origin master`.
 Depending on how you resolved the conflict together, you might have to go through the process again.
-You might go look at the repo on Github and copy/paste the line to ensure you have it the same.
+You might go look at the repo on Bitbucket and copy/paste the line to ensure you have it the same.
 Add, commit and push as necessary.

 ## Good coding practices: Syntax